jjacke13/CLN-plugins/README.md

 3. The provided package for Core Lightning in Nix packages does not build the rust plugins (clnrest / cln-grpc)
 4. The above plugins are usefull for connecting remotely to your node through other apps (eg. Bitbanana, Zeus LN wallet)
 5. Someone may want to install only one of those for their node (the default build procedure in Core lightning repo builds everything)
+6. There are many other awesome community-built plugins for core lightning

 To build :
 ```